 NO CHEQUES will be accepted.
 No paypal or bank transfer will we accepted.

 Payment for saddles is required at the time of ordering (new), or when taking ownership of any second hand saddle.
-Payment for ALL saddles is via card machine, bank transfer at the time of sale, or cash.
+Payment for ALL saddles is via card machine, at the time of sale, or cash.
 Paypal will not be accepted for saddles.

 Any appointment cancelled with less than 24hours notice will be charged at 75% of the full treatment cost.
 This includes failure to be present at the agreed time and location, and failure to inform of any change in circumstances related to treatment.

 Treatment (McTimoney and soft tissue work)

 As a qualified McTimoney Animal Manipulator Rachael works under the Veterinary Surgeons Act 1966, and the Veterinary Surgery (Exemptions) order 1962, revised to Veterinary Surgery (Exemptions) order 2015, requiring Veterinary permission to be obtained prior to treatment.

 On consultation and examination of any new horse/pony a full history will be taken on the animal, including any accidents, injuries, medications, previous treatments and therapies, along with any other information which could raise a contraindication to treatment.